MarkkusKoddala/tuum/README.md

 docker-compose down
 ```

+All variables, ports and etc are hardcoded and can be found in docker-compose.yml.

 ### Building the Application

 To build the application, run the following command in the root directory of your project: